-Vizient promotes its program and offerings through participation in member-specific, regional and national outreach, electronic and print media, a member-led Supplier Diversity Advisory Council, and an annual supplier-focused Supplier Diversity Symposium and vendor fair at Vizient's corporate headquarters in Irving, TX.
+Vizient promotes its program and offerings through participation in member-specific, regional and national outreach, electronic and print media and a member-led Supplier Diversity Advisory Council.
 All diverse suppliers are encouraged to register with Vizient's supplier diversity program through the supplier portal at vizientinc.com regardless if they plan to participate in a national bid.
 Vizient offers a database of all qualified diverse suppliers - whether on contract or not - to members through its online portal, Vizient Supplier Diversity Connection.
 This one-of-a-kind tool provides members, Vizient-contracted suppliers, and Vizient staff with visibility to diverse suppliers that have registered with Vizient, providing more access to contracting opportunities and visibility to their offerings.